D0nG4667/Career_Accelerator_P4-ML_apps/readme.md

 Streamlit:

--   **Excellent:** Have an that works correctly with a nice and personalized interface.
+-   **Excellent:** Have an app that works correctly with a nice and personalized interface.

--   **Good:** Have an app that launches, makes prediction and shows result.
+-   **Good:** Have an app that launches, makes predictions and shows results.

--   **Fair:** Have an app that launches but having bugs regarding prediction or interface.
+-   **Fair:** Have an app that launches but has bugs regarding prediction or interface.

 ## Installation

-You have two ways in order to setup and run this project.
+You have two ways to setup and run this project.

 - Windows: